 n8n MCP Client Tool configuration

-1. Start chatting with your new AI Agent in the “Chat” window at the bottom left of the Workflow Editor.
+1. Once you’ve successfully connected the MCP server, start chatting with your new AI Agent in the “Chat” window at the bottom left of the Workflow Editor.

 1. Click: Add Close to Cursor, or manually add the server URL https://mcp.close.com/mcp in Cursor’s MCP Tools settings.